binarynonsense/comic-book-reader/docs/README.en.md

 >
 > [3]: Creating and modifying CBR files are disabled by default.
 They can be enabled in the preferences but require a third-party command-line tool ([rar](https://www.win-rar.com/cmd-shell-mode.html?&L=0) from WinRAR) to be installed in the system.

-## Basic Controls:

-- Toolbar :
-  - Buttons: 'Open file', 'Previous page', 'Next page', 'Fit to width', 'Fit to height', 'Rotate counterclockwise', 'Rotate clockwise' and 'Toggle fullscreen'.
-  - Slider: use it to quickly go to any page in the book.
-- Keys:
-  - 'Right arrow' or 'Page down' to go the next page.
-  - 'Left arrow' or 'Page up' to go to the previous one.
-  - 'Up arrow' to scroll the page up, 'Down arrow' to scroll the page down.
-  - 'WASD' to scroll the page vertically and horizontally.
-  - 'F11' to toggle full-screen mode.
-  - 'Ctrl+O' to choose a file to open.
-  - 'Ctrl++' and 'Ctrl+-' to zoom in or zoom out the view.
-'Ctrl+0' to reset it.
-- Mouse:
-  - 'Scroll wheel' scrolls the page up and down.
-  - 'Left-click' opens the next page if the right side of the view area is clicked and the previous page if the left side is clicked.
-  - 'Right-click' opens a context menu with some basic navigation options.
-  - 'Ctrl+Scroll wheel' to zoom in or zoom out the view.

 ## Downloads:

 <a href="https://github.com/binarynonsense/comic-book-reader/releases/latest"><img src="https://shields.io/github/v/release/binarynonsense/comic-book-reader?display_name=tag&label=stable" title="version"></a> <a href="https://github.com/binarynonsense/comic-book-reader/releases"><img src="https://shields.io/github/v/release/binarynonsense/comic-book-reader?display_name=tag&label=latest&include_prereleases" title="version"></a> <a href="https://github.com/binarynonsense/comic-book-reader/releases"><img src="https://shields.io/github/downloads/binarynonsense/comic-book-reader/total?label=downloads" title="total downloads"></a>